CINPLA/RippleNet/README.md

 ## Description

-This repository contains files for RippleNet, a recurrent neural network with LSTM layers for detecting sharp-wave ripples in single-channel LFP signals measured in hippocampus CA1.
+This repository contains files for RippleNet, a recurrent neural network with Long Short-Term Memory (LSTM) layers for detecting sharp-wave ripples in single-channel LFP signals measured in hippocampus CA1.